 The applicant chosen for this project should possess the academic and professional expertise and certifications in the relevant subject areas and have a strong track record in delivering projects of this nature.
 Applicants should have experience and capacity to conduct and manage effective meetings with agency staff, partners.
 Depending on the project, legal expertise may also be needed on the project team.
 Attention to detail in documenting qualifications that meet the scoring requirements is strongly advised.
 Applicants must submit a resume for the team leader and additional technical support staff showing level of experience and educational background.
 Any members of the applicant's team that are former employees of New York State need to be listed as such in this section.
 The qualifications section, including resumes, descriptions of past projects, etc. must not exceed 6 pages.

-For Type 1 and 2 projects, Applications must include identification of a New York State licensed engineer as the project co-lead.
-Applicants must be able to demonstrate extensive experience, as relevant to the project, in RSX design, flooding and erosion causes and processes, and engineering conditions of the Hudson Valley.
+For Type 1 and 2 projects, applicants must be able to demonstrate extensive experience, as relevant to the project, in RSX design, flooding and erosion causes and processes, and engineering conditions of the Hudson Valley.